Every police department has their own set of physical training requirements that must be met by potential recruits.

 The bad news is that if you do not pass all of the elements administered during testing, then you will fail the whole physical test, which means you

-most people have the potential to pass this test and it is used to measure ones agility & endurance, rather than brute strength.
+most people have the potential to pass this test and it is generally used to measure ones physical agility & endurance, rather than brute strength.

 The cost for attending a physical agility test will depend on the department to which you are applying.
 Smaller departments

-typically administer the test for free, whereas larger departments may require you to pay around $100 to be tested by a 3rd party.
+typically administer the test for free, whereas larger departments may require you to pay close to $100 to be tested by a 3rd party.
 The

-important thing to consider doing before taking one of the police physical tests is finding out what exactly you will be tested on, and then
+important thing to consider doing before taking one of the police physical tests is finding out what exactly you will be tested on and making

 sure you can do everything beforehand.
 A good rule of thumb is to start training 2-3 months before you take the actual test so you can

 be sure to excel in all of the areas in which you will be tested.
 Another piece of advice is to work on these exercises with a partner

 or friend, preferably someone that is well-versed in physical fitness, such as a personal trainer.